 Kinnikinnick, or Bearberry, (Arctostaphylos uva-ursi) is a beautiful mat-growing, evergreen shrub.
 The dark green leaves turn a handsome red or purple color in the winter and then green again in the spring.
 Graceful, lantern-shaped flowers of white or pink appear in spring and are followed by glossy berries that turn bright red in the fall.
 Kinnikinnick is extremely cold hardy and the berries last a long time on the plant, providing a valuable food source for birds and other animals.
 Although they are edible, they do not have much value for human consumption and are best left on the plant.
 Kinnikinnick is an extremely attractive plant, and can be used as a groundcover, erosion control on steep banks or slopes, understory plant in a shade or woodland garden, or cascaded over a rock or retaining wall.
 It is also a great choice for placing near the borders of garden beds, walking paths, rock gardens, or woodland gardens.
-Maintains a desirable shape with minimal pruning.
+Kinnikinnick maintains a desirable shape with minimal pruning.
+Avoid overhead watering to reduce liklihood of fungal issues on foliage.

 Kinnikinnick